hellboy1975/aalog/README-DEV.md

+# Development guidelines and notes

-Development notes for myself:
+## Development notes for myself:

-Now using pipenv :)
+- Now using pipenv :)
+- don't build using pipenv run
+- use `python setup.py install` instead
+- then it with `aalog --help` or something similar

-Todo:
+## Todo:
+A bunch of things I need to do

-Add user configuration
+### Add user configuration

-* use yaml file
+- use yaml file

-Add SQL schema migration create/setup files
+### Add SQL schema migration create/setup files